-Natural remedies for dogs with a fever involve the use of homeopathic remedies to alleviate the symptom, and dietary supplement to strengthen the dog's immune system.
+Natural dog fever remedies involve the use of homeopathic remedies to alleviate the symptom, and dietary supplement to strengthen the dog's immune system.

 If your dog is running a fever, it is important to try and look for other accompanying illness symptoms and try to find out the underlying illness causing the fever.
 If that is difficult, and if your dog has prolonged high fever, then consult your veterinarian.